celsomsilva/transformer-visualizer-java/README.md

 # Swing Transformer — Visual, Didactic Transformer Simulator (Java)

----

-## Project Status

-This repository is **work-in-progress**.

----

 A **desktop-first** (Java Swing) project that makes Transformer mechanics **explicit** and **inspectable**.

+This project is intentionally not built with PyTorch, JAX, or Transformers libraries.
+It is meant to make the mechanics visible — not hidden behind abstractions.

 This is **not** a production LLM implementation.

+Tokenization, attention and logits are intentionally simulated and are **not compatible with real trained models**.

 It is a **visual simulator** designed to help you understand the flow:

-1) text input → 2) tokenization → 3) (fake) attention → 4) (fake) logits → 5) decoding → 6) final response

-You can optionally plug in a real backend later (e.g., call a local LLaMA binary), but the default mode is fully offline and deterministic.
+1) text input
+2) tokenization
+3) (simulated) attention
+4) (simulated) logits
+5) decoding
+6) final response

 ---

-## Why Swing?
+## Why Swing (Yes, Really)

-Swing is intentionally used here because it is:
+Yes, Swing is old.

-- deterministic and great for step-by-step inspection,
+That’s fine.

+Modern frameworks are great at hiding complexity.
+This project does the opposite: it tries to show what’s going on.

+Swing keeps state changes visible.
+Nothing happens “by magic” behind the scenes.

+That makes it a good fit for a step-by-step, inspectable simulator.

+It’s also:
+- deterministic,
 - easy to ship as a single desktop tool,
-- perfect for an “instrument panel” UI (tokens, matrices, logits, decoding trace).
+- well suited for an “instrument panel” style UI (tokens, matrices, logits, decoding trace).

 ---